 If the wound can be covered by a band-aid, apply organic, unpasteurized honey to the bandage and cover the wound.
 If the area is large (especially in the case of a burn), apply the honey to a sterile gauze, then cover with a sterile linen, and then wrap in plastic.
 Change the bandage twice a day.
 If you see black dots appearing after a while, don’t freak out, they are most likely hair follicles growing back.
 This remedy has been successful since ancient Egypt.

 Sorry Degrassi fans, it’s not Joey, Wheels, or Snake to the rescue; Tea Tree (Melaleuca alternifolia) is nature’s real zit remedy.
-Simply pour 100% Tea Tree oil on a cotton pad and apply to affected area.
-Personally, I have found Holistica to be the strongest Tea tree on the market (and cheapest), but if you can’t find that then Nature’s Harmony or St. Francis run a close second.
-Most other brands “will take your money and never give up.”
+Simply drop Tea Tree oil on a cotton pad and apply to the affected area.
+You may need to dilute the tea tree into a bit of olive oil if you have sensitive skin.
+Personally, I have found the Holistica brand to be the strongest Tea tree on the market (as well as the biggest bang for your buck), but Nature’s Harmony and St. Francis run a close second.
+Most other brands ♫”will take your money and never give up.”♫

 Got an animal bite, insect bite, or a simple sting?
 Ledum is the classic homeopathic first aid remedy used to treat such a case.
 Try a 30CH potency and take as directed or with increased frequency.
 Obviously seek medical attention if injury is severe or if you are worried about infection.